-The third approach partition a geographical space into grids and then build a temporal index for the trajectories falling in each grid.
-As shown in Figure 10 C), CSE-tree [103] divides a trajectory into several segments by the grids.
+The third approach partitions a geographical space into grids, and then builds a temporal index for the trajectories falling in each grid.
+As shown in Figure 10(c), CSE-tree [Wang et al. 2008] divides a trajectory into several segments by the grids.
 Each segment falling in a grid is represented by a 2D point whose coordinates are the starting time and ending time of the segment.
 These points are then indexed by a hybrid B+tree.
-When retrieving trajectories satisfying a spatio-temporal query, CSE-tree first finds the grids intersecting the spatial range of the query and then searches the hybrid B+tree of these grids for the segments of trajectories falling in the temporal range of the query.
+When retrieving trajectories satisfying a spatiotemporal query, CSE-tree first finds the grids intersecting the spatial range of the query, and then searches the hybrid B+tree of these grids for the segments of trajectories falling in the temporal range of the query.
 Finally, CSE-tree merges the IDs of trajectory segments (and their starting and ending times) retrieved from different grids.